lkesteloot/distray/README.md

-# Distrend
+# Distray

-Distrend is a distributed rendering system.
+Distray is a distributed rendering system.
 It doesn't do the rendering itself, but runs any command-line renderer on a set of machines.
 It can also be used for non-rendering batch tasks.